Expressing High-Level Scientific Claims with Formal Semantics: Background

 New initiatives that try to change this old paradigm of publishing are proposed, together with new publishing workflows.
 This paradigm shift entails to move from the textual representation of information to a more data-centric one, similar to the proposal for the next-generation Web \citep{BernersLee2001}, where instead of documents, the interest shifts from the syntactic (e.g. HTML) to the semantic level (e.g. RDF, OWL).
 On the semantic level, we would be able to express the content and not just the structure of what is now in narrative documents.
 Moreover, formats that are based on HTML, like RASH \citep{Peroni2017_2}, have been proposed, where scientific articles that include semantic annotations can be represented.
 Other initiatives involve using semantic representations from the start, written by the actual authors of the research in what is named \textit{genuine semantic publishing} \citep{Kuhn2017_1}, and we have proposed in our earlier work to move from the monolithic form structure of scientific articles to smaller, more granular interconnected parts that each contain single scientific claims or statements from the start \citep{Bucur2020}.

+The Open Research Knowledge Graph \citep{Jaradeh2019} is another initiative that aims to make research articles machine-readable.
+With this approach, scientific entities are expressed as a semantically interconnected knowledge graph, populated by methods such as extracting scientific concepts from the abstracts of scientific articles with the help of annotators \citep{Brack2020}.
 In the life sciences, especially in the biomedical fields, there have been many initiatives to create controlled vocabularies that can serve as the foundation to represent scientific knowledge in a structured way in order to capture evidence and scientific findings from research in a computable form \citep{Chibucos2014, Slater2012, Madan2019} with specific markup languages \citep{Hucka2003} and exchange formats \citep{Demir2010}.
+Some of these approaches target high-level claims, but only with restricted coverage, for example BEL \citep{Slater2014} for specific kinds of biological relations.

 Nanopublications \citep{Groth2010} are a concept and technology of Linked Data containers that can be used to represent and share different kinds of scientific knowledge.
 They are expressed in a way that is fully formal, thus machine-interpretable and can be regarded as ``minimal publications'' due to the fact that they contain just three basic elements (represented in RDF): an assertion containing a small unit of information that is its main content (such as a scientific finding), provenance of the assertion (e.g. linking to the scientific methods used to derive the scientific finding in the assertion) and a publication information part about the nanopublication as a whole (e.g. when it was created and by whom).
 Nanopublications can not only be an openly accessible structured data container for scientific findings or claims, but they can also be used for different types of meta-level assertions as well, for example for statements or assessments about other nanopublications \citep{kuhn2013broadening}.